-USDA requires an inspection and certificate when you move from a state infested with the gypsy moth to a non-infested state.
-The inspection applies to all common outdoor items that may carry the gypsy moth.
+USDA requires an inspection and certificate when you move from a state infested with the spongy moth to a non-infested state.
+The inspection applies to all common outdoor items that may carry the spongy moth.

 Your Atlas Professional Van Operator will keep the certificate during the move and be ready to present it at any time.

 Some states regulate the transport of certain plants.
 California, Arizona, and Florida are especially known for rigid restrictions on transporting plants.